serverdensity/sd-agent-core-plugins/README.md

   more about the Python virtual environment on the Virtualenv documentation.

 This is a quick setup but from that point you should be able to run the default test suit `rake ci:run`.
-To go beyond we advise you to read the full documentation [here](http://docs.datadoghq.com/guides/integration_sdk/).

-# Installing the Integrations

-The [Datadog Agent](https://github.com/DataDog/dd-agent) contains all core integrations from this repository, so to get started using them, simply install the `datadog-agent` package for your operating system.

-Additionally, you may install any individual core integration via its own `dd-check-<integration_name>` package, e.g. `dd-check-nginx`.
-We build these packages from this repository and release them more often than `datadog-agent`.
-This allows us to distribute integration updates - and brand new integrations - in between releases of `datadog-agent`.

-In other words: on the day of a new `datadog-agent` release, you'll likely get the same version of the nginx check from the agent package as you would from `dd-check-nginx`.
-But if we haven't released a new agent in 6 weeks and this repository contains a bugfix for the nginx check, install the latest `dd-check-nginx` to override the buggy check packaged with `datadog-agent`.

-For a check with underscores in its name, its package name replaces underscores with dashes.
-For example, the `powerdns_recursor` check is packaged as `dd-check-powerdns-recursor`.

-# Reporting Issues

-For more information on integrations, please reference our [documentation](http://docs.datadoghq.com) and [knowledge base](https://help.datadoghq.com/hc/en-us).
-You can also visit our [help page](http://docs.datadoghq.com/help/) to connect with us.